 All servlet containers must support HTTP as a protocol for requests and responses, but additional request/response-based protocols such as HTTPS (HTTP over SSL) may be supported.
-The required versions of the HTTP specification that a container must implement are HTTP/1.0 and HTTP/1.1.
-Because the container may have a caching mechanism described in RFC2616 (HTTP/1.1), it may modify requests from the clients before delivering them to the servlet, may modify responses produced by servlets before sending them to the clients, or may respond to requests without delivering them to the servlet under the compliance with RFC2616.
+The required versions of the HTTP specification that a container must implement are HTTP/1.1 and HTTP/2.
+When supporting HTTP/2, servlet containers must support the "h2" protocol identifier (as specified in section 3.1 of the

+HTTP/2 RFC).
+This implies all servlet containers must support ALPN.
+Servlet containers are not required to support the "h2c" protocol identifier (as specified in section 3.1 of the HTTP/2 RFC).
+Because the container may have a caching mechanism described in RFC 7234 (HTTP/1.1 Caching), it may modify requests from the clients before delivering them to the servlet, may modify responses produced by servlets before sending them to the clients, or may respond to requests without delivering them to the servlet may not request with RFC 7234.

 A servlet container may place security restrictions on the environment in which a servlet executes.
 In a Java Platform, Standard Edition (J2SE, v.1.3 or above) or Java Platform, Enterprise Edition (Java EE, v.1.3 or above) environment, these restrictions should be placed using the permission architecture defined by the Java platform.
-For example, high-end application servers may limit the creation of a Thread object to insure that other components of the container are not negatively impacted.
+For example some application servers may limit the creation of a Thread object to insure that other components of the container are not negatively impacted.

-Java SE 7 is the minimum version of the underlying Java platform with which servlet containers must be built.
+Java SE 8 is the minimum version of the underlying Java platform with which servlet containers must be built.